 This brief describes how CAS units and assessments may be well-suited to provide much needed, high-quality learning and assessment information to contribute to educator effectiveness determinations.
 The CAS units are already designed around critical disciplinary concepts and skills (the "big ideas" of the discipline) and being able to link two or more CAS units throughout a school year via a common big idea will allow educators and others to determine how much students have progressed on such key concepts and skills.
-Those familiar with educator effectiveness methods for NTSG should be recognizing the similarity between CAS units and Student Learning Objectives (SLO).
-In fact, this brief presents an argument for using the structure of SLOs to provide the evaluative framework for using CAS units as part of educator effectiveness determinations.
+Those familiar with educator effectiveness methods for NTSG should be recognizing the similarity between CAS units and Student Learning Objectives (SLO) or Student Growth Goals (SGG).
+In fact, this brief presents an argument for using the structure of SGGs to provide the evaluative framework for using CAS units as part of educator effectiveness determinations.

 Using CAS units eliminates several threats to the use of student performance information in educator effectiveness determinations.
 First, CAS units provide high quality assessment information in ways that are fully integrated with instruction and the daily work of teaching and learning.
 In other words, "extra" assessments are not needed to support effectiveness determinations when using CAS.
 Second, many NTSG approaches rely on a limited amount of assessment information (e.g., pretest and posttest).
-The SLO model in Colorado allows for and even encourages the use of more information than just those two end points.
-Each CAS unit contains multiple assessment tasks, so using multiple CAS units to support effectiveness determinations would fit into the SLO model seamlessly.
+The SGG model in Kentucky advocates for the use of more information than just those two end points.
+Each CAS unit contains multiple assessment tasks, so using multiple CAS units to support effectiveness determinations would fit into the SGG model seamlessly.
 Third, CAS is built on a premise that collaboration is critical for producing high quality units and that the CAS process is an effective vehicle for supporting collaboration.
-A recent report from the Colorado Education Initiative substantiates the high value placed on collaboration both within and across districts in the development of MSL and the districts' full educator effectiveness systems2.
-This collaborative model can strengthen MSLs by encouraging teachers (and leaders) to work together to create stronger MSLs than individuals can create on their own.
-Finally, the CAS units provide a natural bridge between the evaluation of educator practices and student performance results in ways that can support more holistic determinations of effectiveness.
+This collaborative model can strengthen SGGs by encouraging teachers (and leaders) to work together to create stronger SGGs than individuals can create on their own.
+Finally, the CAS units provide a natural bridge between the evaluation of educator practices and student performance results in ways that can support more holistic determinations of Marion.
+CAS and Teacher Effectiveness in Kentucky: January 23, 2015 effectiveness.
 In short, CAS units are designed to support high quality curriculum and instruction related to the Common Core State Standards, which is a considerable benefit in its own right, but the CAS units and processes can provide rich and credible information to support educator effectiveness systems.